Britain's FTSE rallies, led by mining and financial shares

 “We feel this is a good result for Anglo and clearly shows that the management team at both Amplats and Anglo American are delivering on promises made,” analysts at Investec said in a note.

-Asset manager Hargreaves Lansdown was the top performer, rising almost 7 percent after reporting a surge in full-year assets, despite forecast-lagging profit and revenue.
+Asset manager Hargreaves Lansdown was another top performer, rising 5.7 percent after reporting a surge in full-year assets, despite forecast-lagging profit and revenue.

-Drugmaker GlaxoSmithKline was the index’s top loser, falling 1.2 percent.
-The company and its partner, Theravance Inc , said their inhaled medicine Breo failed to prolong life for patients with chronic respiratory disease in a clinical trial.

-Airline easyJet suffered, down 0.7 percent after a conference call by competitor Ryanair.
+The index’s top loser was easyJet, down 1.5 percent, giving up all its earlier gains after a conference call by competitor Ryanair.
 One trader said easyJet’s numbers looked lacklustre compared with Ryanair‘s.

+Drugmaker GlaxoSmithKline suffered, falling almost 1 percent.
+The company and its partner, Theravance Inc, said their inhaled medicine Breo failed to prolong life for patients with chronic respiratory disease in a clinical trial.

-Among small-cap stocks, Monitise shares plummeted 51.8 percent.
+Among small-cap stocks, Monitise shares plummeted 47 percent.
 The chief of the British mobile-banking software company quit after just over a year in the post.
-(Reporting by Kit Rees, Editing by Angus MacSwan)
+(Reporting by Kit Rees; Editing by Larry King)